PrajwalVandana/maestro-cli/readme.md

 ### `maestro push`

 Push a song to the top (or bottom) of your song list.
-Useful if you usually play the most recently added songs first (`maestro play -r`), for example—you can use `maestro push` to push a song to the top of your list so it's the first song to play.
+Useful, for example, if you usually play the most recently added songs first (`maestro play -R`)—you can use `maestro push` to push a song to the top of your list so it's the first song to play.

 ### `maestro recommend` (experimental)